 Moreover, garden temples are surprisingly affordable and as they are bespoke, can be made to order in a choice of sizes, colours and designs to suit your personal preference.
 You can view our range here.

-There are many types of garden buildings to choose from, each with their own benefits, depending on what you are looking for.
+There are many types of cast stone garden buildings to choose from, each with their own benefits, depending on what you are looking for.

 A garden temple is usually round in design, constructed from four or more stone columns and will be crowned by a beautiful fibreglass or metal dome.

 In contrast a Belvedere is usually square in plan and constructed of balustrades, columns, architrave and cornice.
-Both designs are usually finished with elegant temple flooring.
+Both designs are usually finished with elegant cast stone temple flooring.

 Stone pavilions and orangeries are generally considered more ‘imposing’ than garden temples and Belvederes.
 They offer all the benefits of a garden temple or Belvederes, but with the added bonus of providing more shelter and aesthetic clout.